gamemanual0/gm0/source/docs/software/control-system-internals.rst

    Control Hub
       The :term:`Control Hub` is an :term:`Expansion Hub` with an embedded Android single-board computer daughterboard connected to it.
-This enables it to not need a Robot Controller.
-Internally, :term:`LynxCommands <LynxCommand>` are sent over from the daughterboard to the :term:`Lynx board <Lynx>` over UART.
+This enables it to not need a separate Robot Controller phone, as the daughterboard functions as the Robot Controller.
+Internally, :term:`LynxCommands <LynxCommand>` are sent over from the daughterboard to the :term:`Lynx board <Lynx>` over  an internal UART connection.

       For more information, see the `official REV Control Hub documentation
       <https://docs.revrobotics.com/rev-control-system/control-system-overview/control-hub-basics>`_.